soIipsist/scaffolder/README.md

 Command Line Interface (CLI) scaffolding tool designed to automatically generate projects using personalized templates.
 To configure project metadata before its creation, users can define specifications in the `src/scaffolder.json` file.

-## Installation
+## Prerequisites

 It is recommended to use Python version 3.11 or above.

-For repository creation, authentication with `gh` is essential.
 Running `scaffolder.sh` will automatically install all dependencies, unless explicitly declined during the installation process.

-### Manual installation (Git)
+The following dependecies will be installed:

+- jq - Used to parse JSON data
+- gh - Used for repository creation and git authentication

+## Installation

 1. Clone the git repository: